DUE TO THE COVID-19 CITY OF L.A. ORDER OUR OFFICE WILL BE CLOSED UNTIL FURTHER NOTICE

 HOW TO PRAY

 How exactly are you suppose to pray?
 Why should you pray?
 Here are guidelines from Billy Graham.

 Billy Graham: Prayer is simply talking to God—and the most important thing I can say about this is that God wants you to talk to Him!
 He loves us and He has promised to hear us when we pray.
 How can you learn to pray?
 First, understand why prayer is possible.

-Prayer is possible because Jesus between us and God—a barrier caused by our sins.
+Prayer is possible because Jesus has removed the barrier between us and God—a barrier caused by our sins.
 You see, sin separates us from God, and because of that we have no right to come before Him.
 But by His death on the cross, Christ paid the penalty for our sins and removed the barrier.
 God then gives us the privilege of coming into His presence when we commit our lives to Christ.

 The Bible says, “Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need” (Hebrews 4:16).
 If you have never done so, ask Christ to come into your life today.

 Then understand that God now welcomes you into His presence and promises to hear you—and He cannot lie.
 The Bible says, “This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us” (1 John 5:14).
 Trust His promises and learn to bring every concern to Him in prayer.